Buying and selling crypto | Robinhood

 Keep in mind

 The following examples are for illustrative purposes only.
 In general, understanding order types can help you manage risk and execution speed.
-However, you can never eliminate market and investment risks entirely.
-It’s usually best to choose an order type based on your investment goals and objectives.
+However, you can never eliminate market and trading risks entirely.
+It’s usually best to choose an order type based on your trading goals and objectives.

 Buy stop order